 A Corps permit is required whether the work is permanent or temporary.
 Examples of temporary discharges include dewatering of dredged material prior to final disposal, and temporary fills for access roadways, cofferdams, as well as storage and work areas.

 For more information on the USCOE permitting process and project specific requirements please visit https://www.spl.usace.army.mil/Missions/Regulatory/

 Regional Water Quality Control Board (401)

-This program protects all waters in its regulatory scope, but has special responsibility for wetlands, riparian areas, and headwaters because these waterbodies have high resource value, are vulnerable to filling, and are not systematically protected by other programs.
-The program is involved with the protection of special-status species and the regulation of hydromodification impacts.
+This program protects all waters in its regulatory scope, but has special responsibility for wetlands, riparian areas, and headwaters.
+Because these waterbodies have high resource value, they are vulnerable to filling, and are not systematically protected by other programs.
+Furthermore, the program involves protection of special-status species and the regulation of hydromodification impacts.
 The Program encourages basin-level analysis and protection, because some functions of wetlands, riparian areas, and headwater streams – including pollutant removal, flood water retention, and habitat connectivity – are expressed at the basin or landscape level.